 (a) Impulsive choice

-Impulsive choice is operationalized via delay discounting in the 27-item Monetary Choice Questionnaire (MCQ) by Kirby et al. (1999).
+We operationalize impulsive choice via delay discounting in the 27-item Monetary Choice Questionnaire (MCQ) by Kirby et al. (1999).
 Participants are presented with two choices on a computer screen: a smaller monetary reward that is available sooner, or a larger monetary reward that is available later.
 In the MCQ (as in other delay discounting paradigms), the subjective values of the delayed rewards decline hyperbolically according to the discounting rate k (Mazur, 1987).
 Individuals with increased impulsive choice are expected to have higher k values in the MCQ.
 The MCQ showed good to excellent test–retest reliability on repeated assessments over 2 years (mean r=0.83; Strickland et al., 2023).
 We calculate the k values in the MCQ according to the procedure described in detail by Kaplan et al. (2016).

 (b) Impulsive action

-Impulsive action is assessed with a Go/Nogo task from our lab (Wolff et al., 2020).
+We assess impulsive action with a Go/Nogo task from our lab (Wolff et al., 2020).
 The task consists of 140 Go trials and 20 Nogo trials.
 Concerning the online assessment, a study within our faculty found no differences in known effects (e.g., task-switching effects) or reliability between a laboratory setting and home performance (Miller et al., 2018).
 A pilot study revealed that our smartphone-based task was more difficult than the original keyboard-based task, so we were concerned about the risk of ceiling effects for Nogo errors.
 In a second pilot study, we tested some modifications to make the task easier (i.e., a longer presentation of the target and the inclusion of a blank screen after the target).
 Finally, in order to achieve similar Nogo error rates to the original keyboard-based task, we decided to prolong the presentation time by inserting a blank screen after each target.
 In the final task, each trial consists of a fixation cross (750 ms) followed by two either vertically or horizontally arranged dots (500 ms) and a blank screen (250 ms).
 The participants are instructed to tap a button on their smartphone screen if the orientation of the dots is vertical (Go, predominant trial type) and to withhold the response if the orientation of the dots is horizontal (Nogo).
 In one of our studies, in which the original version of this Go/Nogo task was developed, the retest reliability was moderate (r=0.55; unpublished calculation from the study ‘Volitional Dysfunction in Self-control Failures and Addictive Behaviors’; see https://osf.io/rhjb4).
-Impulsive action is operationalized using the balanced integration score (BIS; Liesefeld & Janczyk, 2018), which gives equal weighting to reaction time and accuracy to account for individual differences in the balance of the speed-accuracy trade-off (Bogacz, 2015).
+We operationalize impulsive action with the balanced integration score (BIS; Liesefeld & Janczyk, 2018), which gives equal weighting to reaction time and accuracy to account for individual differences in the balance of the speed-accuracy trade-off (Bogacz, 2015).
+The BIS is calculated by first standardizing the reaction times (correct Go trials) and the percentage of correct rejections (correct Nogo trials) to bring them to the same scale.
+Then the standardized reaction times are subtracted from the standardized percentage of correct values.
 A higher BIS is an indicator of increased impulsive action.

 (c) Impulsive personality traits